 Why convert a traditional IRA to a Roth IRA?
 The rationale is similar to the reasons you might funnel your regular annual contributions into a Roth rather than a traditional IRA.
-There are, however, three additional considerations.
+There are, however, four additional considerations.

 First, you might convert to a Roth if you have a year with low taxable income, so you pay tax on the conversion at a relatively modest rate.
 Remember, when you convert, you have to pay income taxes on the taxable sum converted.